-Congressional Cemetery is a 35 acre historic yet active burial ground located on Capitol Hill in Washington, DC.
-Initially known as the Washington Parish Burial Ground, Congressional became the first truly national burial ground as Congress bought sites, buried noted civil servants, and funded the infrastructure.
+Congressional Cemetery is a 35-acre historic yet active burial ground located on Capitol Hill in Washington, D.C.
+Initially known as the Washington Parish Burial Ground, Congressional became the first cemetery of national memory, as Congress bought sites, buried noted civil servants and financed the infrastructure.

 Among the nearly 70,000 burials at Congressional are scores of noteworthy citizens who left their mark on the city and the nation.
-Sites are still available for sale to anyone that may be interested in joining these intriguing individuals.
-Find out more about their amazing stories by exploring the Cemetery’s web site or joining a free Saturday tour April through October, Saturdays at 11 a.m. or Sundays at 1 p.m.
+Find out more about their amazing stories by exploring the Cemetery’s website or by reserving a spot on a guided tour April through October, Saturdays at 11 a.m. or Sundays at 1 p.m.

 The Cemetery is open from dawn to dusk daily.
 The business office is open by appointment from 9 a.m. to 5 p.m.
 Monday through Friday.
 To make an appointment, email firstname.lastname@example.org.

 For more information, call us at 202-543-0539.